flyteorg/flyte/rsts/deployment/configuration/performance.rst

      - Description
    * - ``workers``
      - propeller
      - Larger the number, implies more workflows can be evaluated in parallel.
-But it should depend on number of CPU cores assigned to FlytePropeller and evaluated against the cost of context swtiching.
+But it should depend on number of CPU cores assigned to FlytePropeller and evaluated against the cost of context switching.
 A number usually < 500 - 800 with 4-8 cpu cores works fine.
      - Number of `logical threads` workers, that can work concurrently.
 Also implies number of workflows that can be executed in parallel.
 Since FlytePropeller uses go-routines, it can run way  more than number of physical cores.
    * - ``workflow-reeval-duration``
      - propeller